Portugal Greets First UK Tourists As Travel Curbs Lifted - UrduPoint

 Britons are the biggest contingent of tourists in Portugal, a country whose economy relies heavily on foreign visitors.

-Portugal imposed a strict, two-month confinement earlier this year to control a new wave of coronavirus infections.
+Portugal imposed a strict two-month lockdown earlier this year to control a new wave of coronavirus infections.
 It lifted restrictions on visitors from Britain and most European Union countries from Monday.

+Bea Wilkinson, a waitress from the northern English city of Manchester, spoke of her delight to have arrived on the first flight to Faro, on Portugal's southern Algarve coast.

+"I've been at home for five months.
+The restrictions were really hard, and there's the constant rain," said Wilkinson, as she sat at a cafe in the village of Alvor.

 "I'm over the moon.
 It's wonderful to be back."
 The lifting of restrictions came after London placed Portugal on its "green list" of countries to visit without having to self-isolate on returning home.